microsoftgraph/ios-objectivec-apple-watch-sample/Readme.md

-# Who are you? - Microsoft Graph and Apple Watch Sample
+# [ARCHIVED] Who are you? - Microsoft Graph and Apple Watch Sample

+## IMPORTANT

+**This project is being archived.
+As part of the archival process, we're closing all open issues and pull requests.**

+**You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.**

 **Who are you?** is a watch sample that lets you find out more about a colleague in a meeting.
 It's meant to be a fun take on how you can intersect a wearable like an Apple Watch with Microsoft Graph, a unified endpoint for accessing data, relationships and insights that come from the Microsoft Cloud.